JetBrains/kotlin/GRADLE_PLUGIN.md

 ### Targets and output kinds

-By default the plugin creates software components for main and test source sets.
-One can access them via `components` container provided by Gradle or via `component` property of a corresponding source set:
+By default the plugin creates software components for the main and test source sets.
+You can access them via the `components` container provided by Gradle or via the `component` property of a corresponding source set:

 ````
 // Main component.